-Fifteen days after its launch, the James Webb Space Telescope has traveled 60 percent of its way to its final destination, located one million 500 thousand kilometers away from Earth, where its orbit, Lagrange 2, will be located.
+After its launch, the James Webb Space Telescope has traveled its way to its final destination, located one million 500 thousand kilometers away from Earth, where its orbit, Lagrange 2, will be located.
 There it will begin the study of the images found millions of light-years away, which will allow us to better study the birth of the Universe.

 Humanity has always dreamed of better understanding this process and studying the past.
 For this reason, the James Webb telescope, a space observatory that will analyze the oldest galaxies, was launched into space on December 25, 2021.
 It all began 13.8 billion years ago, added the scientist when energy emerged from the fluctuations of the vacuum and in a micro fraction of a second, it expanded a billion times through a process called cosmic inflation.
 When it finally stopped, the Universe we know today emerged and continued to expand and cool.